A way to evaluate side gigs without lying to yourself

 - Side Gigs

-Used to document experiments and outcomes. - Tools
+Applied to real-world experiments and outcomes - Tools

-Used to evaluate real-world usefulness, not marketing claims. - Projects
+Focused on usefulness, not marketing claims - Projects

-Used to decide whether something stays active, gets parked, or ends.
+Used to decide whether something continues, pauses, or ends

 Why This Method Exists